nicksukie/nicksukie.github.io/_posts/2020-09-01-why-I-travel.md

 <br/>

 Some might said it's an addiction.
-The adrenaline rush of being surrounding by nothing familiar.
+The adrenaline rush of being surround by nothing familiar.
 And maybe it is.
 But if you can pull it off, why not?
 There's no downside.
 <br/>